Frazz by Jef Mallett for January 12, 2025

 21. Thrill

-fritzoid Premium Member 15 days ago
+fritzoid Premium Member about 2 months ago

 A good point with a bad citation undercuts your argument.
 Lawyers know that.
 Scientists know that.
 Publishers know that.
 Anyone who wants someday to be published should take it to heart, and develop good habits early.